oVirt/ovirt-site/source/feature/gluster-swift-management.html.md

 This is the master list of supported services in the cluster and will be populated as part of installation or upgrade.

-*   ServiceType - type of service
+*   ServiceType - Type of service
 *   serviceName - Name of service

 ##### Gluster Server Service